MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/delete-a-model.md

 ## Delete a model from the model home page

 This is the easiest method to use to delete a model.
+It deletes the model and automatically removes it from all of the document libraries where it has been applied.

 1. On the home page of the model, select **Model settings**.